Sámi people: Games

 The Sámi have traditionally played both card games and board games, but few Sámi games have survived, because Christian missionaries and Laestadianists considered such games sinful.
-Only the rules of three Sámi board games have been preserved into modern times.
+The rules of only three Sámi board games have been preserved into modern times.
 Sáhkku is a running-fight board game where each player controls a set of soldiers (referred to as "women" and "men") that race across a board in a loop, attempting to eliminate the other player's soldiers.
 The game is related to South Scandinavian daldøs, Arabian tâb and Indian tablan.
 Sáhkku differs from these games in several respects, most notably the addition of a piece – "the king" – that changes gameplay radically.
 Tablut is a pure strategy game in the tafl family.
 The game features "Swedes" and a "Swedish king" whose goal is to escape, and an army of "Muscovites" whose goal is to capture the king.
 Tablut is the only tafl game where a relatively intact set of rules have survived into our time.
 Hence, all modern versions of tafl (commonly called "Hnefatafl" and marketed exclusively as "Norse" or "Viking" games) are based on the Sámi game of tablut.
 Dablot Prejjesne is a game related to alquerque which differs from most such games (e.g. draughts) by having pieces of three different ranks.
 The game's two sides are referred to as "Sámi" (king, prince, warriors) and "Finlenders" (landowners, landowner's son, farmers).